Robert Mondavi: Family history

 Robert Mondavi's parents, Cesare Mondavi and Rosa Grassi, emigrated from Sassoferrato in the Marche region of Italy and settled in Hibbing, Minnesota.
 Robert Gerald Mondavi was born in Virginia, Minnesota.
 From Minnesota the Mondavi family moved to Lodi, California, where he attended Lodi High School.
 In Lodi, his father, Cesare, established a fruit packing business under the name C. Mondavi and Sons, packing and shipping grapes to the east coast primarily for home winemaking.
-Mondavi graduated from Stanford University in 1937 with a degree in economics and business administration.
-While at Stanford he was a member of the Phi Sigma Kappa fraternity.
+Mondavi graduated from Stanford University in 1936 with a degree in economics and business administration.

 In 1943, Mondavi joined his father and brother Peter after the family acquired the Charles Krug Winery located in St. Helena, California, from James Moffitt.

 In 1965, Robert Mondavi left the family winery after a feud with his younger brother Peter over the business direction of the Krug Winery.
 Subsequently, Mondavi started his own winery in Oakville, California.
-The Robert Mondavi Winery is located on Highway 29 between Oakville and Rutherford (though its corporate headquarters are in nearby St. Helena.)

-In 1966, he founded the Robert Mondavi Winery, the first major winery built in Napa Valley in the post-Prohibition era.
 Part of Mondavi's original vineyard land included the To Kalon (a Greek term meaning "the beautiful") vineyard originally established by Napa Valley pioneer H.W.
 Crabb in 1868.
 The winery produced wine in the California mission style.
 Mondavi selected Cliff May to design the winery building, which opened in 1966 and is now considered an architectural icon in the Napa Valley, with an expansive entryway arch and bell tower.